-A healthier, vegan chocolate cake without eggs.
+A healthier, and very easy vegan chocolate cake.
 Olive oil and tahini lend a nutty and fruity aroma and compliment its chocolate taste.

 The last time I made this cake, was for a picnic in the woods.
 Since it’s made in a loaf pan, it is very easy to cut it into slices and store it into a container, but you can also transfer it inside the loaf pan, because due to its shape it fits very well into many picnic baskets.
 I also made a quick fruit salad by chopping some strawberries, bananas and apples and mixing them with a little bit of sugar and a splash of brandy.
 The sugar melts and absorbs part of the moisture from the fruits creating a very nice syrup/sauce that you can spoon over the cake slices along with some fruits.
 This is happiness.